Improving Low-Resource Machine Translation via Round-Trip Reinforcement Learning: Results

 \subsection{Qualitative Analysis On Translation Outputs}

-Finally, in Table~\ref{tab:qualitative} we provide a qualitative comparison of translations produced by the 1.3B base model and the trained model across four evaluation languages (one example each; additional samples are reported in Appendix~\ref{app:qualitative}).
-Overall, the trained model produces outputs that are close to the human reference.

-For \textbf{Central Aymara}, the base model captures the positive tone but diverges in lexical choice and phrasing.
-The trained model matches the reference opener (``\emph{Ukax wali} \dots'') and better recovers the intended predicate meaning, yielding a question form that is closer to the reference.
-This suggests that training primarily improves lexical selection and common conversational templates in this low-resource setting.

-For \textbf{Friulian}, the base model fails to translate the source sentence and instead generates unrelated quoted text (English: "We have to do something to grow our identity," the minister said.).
-In contrast, the trained model restores the intended discourse structure and recovers most of the reference content (``\emph{Dut câs, e jere ancje di grande impuartance} \dots''), with only a minor mismatch in the final pronoun choice and the final translation to English is faithful to the reference.
-The chrF++ jump (16.61 $\rightarrow$ 70.46) indicates substantially improved faithfulness and reduced semantic drift.

-For \textbf{Wolof}, the baseline output degenerates into repetition, a common failure mode for low-resource and domain-specific inputs.
-The trained model largely recovers the technical terminology and coordination structure (e.g., \emph{aartritis réwmatik}, \emph{spondylitis ankylosing}, and the parenthetical \emph{Bechterew}), though some surrounding function words remain imperfect.
-The corresponding chrF++ gain (5.84 $\rightarrow$ 42.22) suggests improved robustness (avoiding repetition) and better retention of specialized terminology.

-Finally, for \textbf{Russian}, the base model produces a partially correct question but uses an incorrect lexical/inflectional form for ``horse.''
-The trained model matches the reference more closely in the preceding clause and improves morphosyntactic realization (e.g., correct gender marking in ``\emph{rada}''), while the noun error persists.
-The chrF++ increase (21.32 $\rightarrow$ 74.52) highlights improved fluency and morphology, with remaining challenges in precise lexical choice.

-Taken together, these examples suggest that self-supervised training improves both (i) content coverage and faithfulness (especially evident in Friulian and Wolof) and (ii) surface-form realization, including idiomatic openers and inflectional morphology (Central Aymara and Russian).
-Residual mismatches point to remaining difficulties in fine-grained lexical selection and domain-specific function-word control.
-Nevertheless, despite relying only on monolingual reward signals, the model is able to self-improve on the target low-resource languages without any direct supervision.
+Table~\ref{tab:qualitative} presents a qualitative comparison between the 1.3B base model and the trained model in four evaluation languages (one example each; additional samples appear in Appendix~\ref{app:qualitative}).
+Overall, the trained model produces outputs that are substantially closer to the human reference.
+The examples indicate that self-supervised training improves both (i) content coverage and faithfulness (notably in Friulian and Wolof) and (ii) surface realization, including idiomatic openers and morphology (Central Aymara and Russian).
+The remaining errors primarily involve fine-grained lexical choice and function-word control.
+Despite relying only on monolingual reward signals, the model improves translation quality in low-resource languages without direct supervision.